zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

-29. Let’s now condition the *No* branching flow at the *Approved?* exclusive gateway so that when a regional manager, working in the Approve Request activity, rejects an order request, the request is routed to the *Resubmit* activity where the store manager can work on it and resubmit it.
+29. Let’s now condition the *No* branching flow at the *Approved?* exclusive gateway so that when a regional manager, working in the Approve Request activity, clicks the *REJECT* button for an order request, the request is routed to the *Resubmit* activity where the store manager can work on it and resubmit it.